Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Apply one Google Ads recommendation by resource name' with a specific verb and resource.
-It distinguishes itself from the sibling tool google_ads_recommendations_list which lists candidates.
+The description clearly states 'Apply one Google Ads recommendation by resource name.'
+It uses a specific verb (apply) and resource (recommendation).
+It distinguishes itself from sibling tools like google_ads_recommendations_list, which is used to list candidates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.